awsdocs/amazon-cloudfront-developer-guide/doc_source/TrackingChanges.md

 For example, to get a list of all of your distributions from AWS Config, you could run a CLI command such as the following:

 `aws configservice list-discovered-resources --resource-type AWS::CloudFront::Distribution`

-Or, to get a list of all of your RTMP streaming distributions from AWS Config, run a CLI command such as the following:

-`aws configservice list-discovered-resources --resource-type AWS::CloudFront::StreamingDistribution`